Taste-Elixir/guides/guides/create_an_app/6-uploads.md

 # 6. Uploads

-If we want to have a chat application, we need to have an ability to send a funny GIF to our friends.
+There is no good chat application without the ability to send funny GIFs.
+So. let's implement this.

 ## File input